TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-\paragraph{Trusty Map Generation.} Inspired by the researches of \cite{segvit, zegclip}, we leverage the Attention-to-Mask (ATM) block to generate semantic segmentation maps.
-As the structure shown in~\cref{fig:seg}, the inputs are projected by $\phi$ to form query ($\mathbf{Q}$), key ($\mathbf{K}$) and values ($\mathbf{V}$) as:
+Inspired by the research of \cite{segvit, zegclip}, we leverage the Attention-to-Mask (ATM) block to generate masks.
+As shown in \cref{fig:seg}, the inputs are projected by $\phi$ to form query ($\mathbf{Q}$), key ($\mathbf{K}$), and values ($\mathbf{V}$) as follows: